-There are plenty of housing options in the Bay Area!
+The rental market in the Bay Area is competitive, but there are many different types of options.
 Some students like to be close to the law school; others enjoy putting the day of classes behind them by taking BART home to San Francisco.
 Some like to live alone, others prefer roommates, and some prefer roommates who are (or are not) law students.
-Our only piece of advice is this: It is best to be moved and settled in as early as possible.

 TOP 10 HOUSE-HUNTING TIPS FOR STUDENTS

 1. Many landlords and buildings in California prohibit smoking.
 Cigarette smoking is very rare in California, and prohibited in many buildings (including Berkeley campus).
 If you smoke, you must confirm with your landlord that it is permitted in your building.
 If your apartment is non-smoking, do not break that rule!
 The smell of the cigarette smoke will linger and the landlord will know that you have smoked in the unit.
 They may refuse to return your security deposit.